mantzas/parwork/README.md

 ### Example

 For a example implementation please take a look in the examples folder of the repository.
 The example implements a brute force method of trying to find the MD5 hash of a string.
 This is just a example implementation to demonstrate the usage of the package.
 And it should not be misused to break secrets.

+There are 3 example folder:

+- linear, which processes each work in a linear fashion
+- simple, which processes each work in a separate go routine
+- parwork, which processes the work in a pipeline

+Running the above gave us the following result (length=5)

+- linear, 7m57.544370159s
+- simple, 9m23.536487533s
+- parwork, 7m48.694807617s